2012 Houston Dynamo season: Allocation ranking

 Houston is in the #18 position in the MLS Allocation Ranking.
-The allocation ranking is the mechanism used to determine which MLS club has first priority to acquire a U.S. National Team player who signs with MLS after playing abroad, or a former MLS player who returns to the league after having gone to a club abroad for a transfer fee.
+The allocation ranking is the mechanism used to determine which MLS club has first priority to acquire a U.S. National Team player who signs with MLS after playing abroad, or a former MLS player who returns to the league after going to a club abroad for a transfer fee.
 A ranking can be traded, provided that part of the compensation received in return is another club's ranking.

 International roster spots

 Houston has 6 MLS International Roster Slots for use in the 2012 season.
 Each club in Major League Soccer is allocated 8 international roster spots, which can be traded.
 Houston has previously dealt one spot to New York on 17 March 2009 and dealt another spot to New York on 14 January 2005 while the Houston franchise was still based in San Jose.
 Press reports did not indicate if or when these roster spots would revert to Houston.
 On 21 July 2011, Houston traded an international roster spot for the remainder of the 2011 season only to Portland Timbers.